lisette20/code3/README.md

 This code repo is created to practice git.
-This is the readme of the feature branch and whatever i change here does not affect the master branch.
+This is the readme of the feature branch and whatever i change here does not affect the master branch